mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/README.md

 &nbsp;

-The application is available at Spark Web UI into the "Completed Applications" section.
+The application is available at the Spark Web UI into the "Completed Applications" section.

 ![exp1standaloneapplication](https://github.com/mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/blob/master/images/exp1standaloneapplication.png)